Showing posts sorted by relevance for query Megaphone. Sort by date Show all posts

 1960 Chrysler 300F with long-ram Sonoramic 413 cid (6.8 litre) wedge V8.

-All else being equal, increasing the volume of the fuel-air mixture (energy input) flowing through an internal combustion engine increases power and torque (energy output).
+All else being equal, increasing the volume of the fuel-air mixture (energy input) flowing through an internal combustion engine (ICE) increases power and torque (energy output).
 This can be done with an external device such as a supercharger, or resonance can be created in the induction system by designing a passage which uses the physics of fluid dynamics to increase pressure in specific spaces.
-Obviously uninvolved in the engineering, Chrysler’s marketing people claimed in 1960 that the Sonoramic was new technology but it’d been used in racing engines for years, the mathematical equations determining acoustics & resonance having been published by German physicist and physician Hermann Ludwig Ferdinand von Helmholtz (1821–1894) in an 1863 scientific paper.
-Indeed, the concept had before been used on road cars but always in a discrete manner but what Chrysler did in 1959 with the long-tube ram-runners was make a dramatic fashion statement in designer colors.
+Obviously uninvolved in the engineering, Chrysler’s marketing people claimed in 1960 that the Sonoramic was new technology but for many years the principle had been used in racing engines, the mathematical equations determining acoustics & resonance having been published by German physicist and physician Hermann Ludwig Ferdinand von Helmholtz (1821–1894) in a scientific paper published in 1863.
+Indeed, the concept had before been used on road cars but always in a discrete manner; what Chrysler did in 1959 with the long-tube ram-runners was make a dramatic fashion statement in designer colors.

 Representation of fluid dynamics under specific resonant conditions.